 The School offers the degree of Bachelor of Science in Nursing (BSN) to the traditional generic student and to the registered nurse (RN) student.
-Please see the School of Nursing Handbook for details.
+Please see the Nursing Handbook for details.

-The SWOSU School of Nursing was established in 1976 under the Department of Biological Sciences.
+The SWOSU Nursing program was established in 1976 under the Department of Biological Sciences.
 The program was the first rural baccalaureate nursing program in Oklahoma.

 The Bachelor of Science in Nursing (BSN) program is accredited by the Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 500, Atlanta, Georgia 30326, Phone: 404.975.5000; is approved by the Oklahoma Board of Nursing; and is a member of the American Association of Colleges of Nursing and the Council of Baccalaureate and Higher Degree Programs of the National League for Nursing.